Donegal and Armagh make league finals

 It will be Donegal's first appearance in the final since 2017.

-Armagh hammered Laois 7-19 to 1-19 in Drogheda with Catherine Marley and Blathin Mackey both scoring two goals while Aimee Mackin hit 1-7.
+Armagh hammered Laois 7-19 to 1-19 in Drogheda with Catherine Marley and Blaithin Mackin both scoring two goals while Aimee Mackin hit 1-7.

 The Orchard side outclassed Laois and were well clear at half-time with a 4-9 to 0-3 advantage as Mackin, Marley, Niamh Reel and Mackey netted for the Ulster side.

-Armagh piled on the scores in the second half with Aoife McCoy adding a fifth before Marley and Mackin completed their doubles.
+Armagh piled on the scores in the second half with Aoife McCoy adding a fifth before Marley and Blaithin Mackin completed their doubles.

 Erone Fitzpatrick scored a consolation goal for the Leinster team as they went down to a 28-point defeat.